Fred C. Nelles Youth Correctional Facility: Community

 People in the Whittier community have a lot of curiosity about what is behind its wall of trees and fences.

 "They drive by Nelles multiple times a day, and have, most of their lives." a local resident said.
 "People are really curious to see what's behind the fence.
 They want to understand it more."
 Johanna Perez, a Whittier College librarian, recalls her parents threatening to send her to Nelles if she wasn't good, described the place as "surreal."
 This was a common threat to children of that era growing up in the area.
 The Fred C. Nelles facility composes part of the western border of the city.
-East of Nelles you are in Whittier but immediately to the west of the property you are in unincorporated Los Angeles County.
+East of the facility is located in Whittier but immediately to the west of the property is in unincorporated Los Angeles County.

 Land controversy

 The Fred C. Nelles facility is located on a highly visible and significant section of Whittier Blvd., the town's major throughway.
 Whittier has grown into a fully developed city, with homes and businesses gradually surrounding the old facility.
 The concept of Nelles becoming a prison facility again was enabled by Assembly Bill 5 and Senate Bill 2.
 But, according to the San Gabriel Valley Tribune on April 25, 2010, historical protection and development of Nelles as a commercial center are likely to be in serious conflict.
 Nelles' 74-acres have been added to the list of state historical landmarks.
 Taken separately, the administration building that was constructed in 1928–29 has its own historical designation and must be protected, according to the State of California.
 On the campus there is also the superintendent's residence, the Catholic and Protestant chapels, and a gymnasium to be considered.
 The San Gabriel Valley Tribune, in its 2010 Thanksgiving edition, gave thanks for "The plans to revitalize Whittier Boulevard and properly develop the former Fred C. Nelles Youth Correctional Facility."
 The State of California has surmised that: "The Fred C. Nelles Youth Correctional Facility has a multi-layered history, which is significant to the City of Whittier and to the State of California."
 In 2014, Brookfield Residential Properties announced plans for a large retail, commercial and residential project on the site.

 At the May 2015 Planning Commission and June 2015 City Council Public Hearings, the conflict between the preservation of historic monuments and the commercial development of the site stirred up significant controversy in the city of 86,000.

 In June 2015, the Whittier Conservancy filed a lawsuit against the State of California to block the sale because the state was violating the state's own laws on the matter.